A COMPREHENSIVE TRANSITIONAL PROGRAM, WITH STRUCTURED APARTMENT LIVING, FOR YOUNG ADULT STUDENTS WITH LEARNING DISABILITIES.

 Discover a World of Independence

-Initially part of the Brehm Preparatory School campus, OPTIONS Transitions to Independence has evolved and expanded services, empowering students for over 25 years.
+Initially housed on the Brehm Preparatory School campus, OPTIONS Transitions to Independence has evolved and expanded services, empowering students for over 25 years.
 OPTIONS provide students with comprehensive support within a collegiate atmosphere that advances accomplishments and cultivates lifelong learning.

 OPTIONS life development program emphasizes independent living, life skills, self-advocacy skills, well-rounded interpersonal skills, community linkages, employ-ability, and career development strategies.
 With the help of OPTIONS instructors, Independent Living Counselors, and specialized academic coaches, our students are successfully guided through speech and language courses, core academic skills, college preparation and participation, social skills, employment readiness classes, and community-based internships.